couchbaselabs/node-ottoman/vuepress/advanced/ottoman.md

 interface OttomanConfig {
   collectionName?: string;
   scopeName?: string;
+  idKey?: string;
   modelKey?: string;
   populateMaxDeep?: number;
   consistency?: SearchConsistency;
   maxExpiry?: number;
   keyGenerator?: (params: { metadata: ModelMetadata }) => string;
+  keyGeneratorDelimiter?: string;
 }
 ```

-- `collectionName`: store value to use for each Model if it doesn't provide any.
-The default value will be the Model's name.
+- `collectionName`: Store value to use for each Model if not provided.
+Default: Model's name
-- `scopeName`: store value to use for each Model if it doesn't provide any.
-The default value is `_default`
+- `scopeName`: Store value to use for each Model if not provided.
+Default: `_default`
+- `idKey`: Value of the key to save your **id**.
+Default: Document's `id`
-- `modelKey`: define the key to store the model name into the document.
-The default value is `_type`
+- `modelKey`: Key to store the model name into the document.
+Default: `_type`
-- `populateMaxDeep`: set default value for population.
-The default value is `1`.
+- `populateMaxDeep`: Numeric Value for how many levels deep you want to *_populate*.
+Default: `1`
-- `consistency`: define default Search Consistency Strategy.
-The default value is `SearchConsistency.NONE`
+- `consistency`: Value for *Search Consistency Strategy*.
+Default: `SearchConsistency.NONE`
-- `maxExpiry`: value used to create a collection for this instance.
-The default value is `300000`.
+- `maxExpiry`: Numeric value (based in Milliseconds) used to create a collection for this instance.
+Default: `300000`
+- `keyGenerator`: Function to generate the key to store documents.
+Default: `(params: { metadata: ModelMetadata }) => string`
+- `keyGeneratorDelimiter`: String value used to build the document key.
+Default: `::`

-- `keyGenerator`: a complete new section is available to show how this work check it [here](advanced/how-ottoman-works.html#key-generation-layer)
+A complete new section is available to show how the [key-generation-layer](advanced/how-ottoman-works.html#key-generation-layer) works.

 ### PopulateMaxDeep Option